 Chimney Sweep: will there be a mess?

-After surveying the job to be done, the sweep will secure the work area, protecting it from ash, soot and dust.
+After surveying the job to be done to have your chimney swept, the sweep will secure the work area, protecting it from ash, soot and dust.
 Furniture will be moved if necessary.
 To protect your floor, the sweep will place a drop cloth on the floor in front of the fireplace or wood stove.
 Some companies will even lay down rug runners all the way from the front door to the fireplace.

 Your sweep should use a professional vacuum to control ash and soot.